GioF71/mpd-pulse-docker/README.md

+# mpd-pulse-docker

-# mpd-pulse-docker - a Docker image for mpd with PulseAudio
+A Docker image for mpd with PulseAudio

 ## Reference